Briton Ferry: Trains

 The railway was important in the town's industrial development town, and much of the core rail infrastructure remains.
 The town is served by the Briton Ferry railway station, which is now accessed from Shelone Road.
 It is near the Cwrt Sart junction, where the Swansea District Line meets the South Wales Main Line.
 For passenger services, Briton Ferry is served by two principal operators.
 The first, Transport for Wales, runs regional trains to Swansea and West Wales and also to Cardiff and Manchester via the Welsh Marches line.
 In contrast, First Great Western trains from Swansea to London do not stop here.
 The typical service pattern has been one train approximately every two hours in each direction, but Transport for Wales, which took over the Wales and Borders franchise in October 2018, intends to operate further services.

 Buses

 The town is served by twelve local services and three express services which pickup from various stops within the town.
-The local buses cater for local shoppers, colleges and hospitals in the Neath-Port Talbot area, while the express services are provided to reach Bridgend, Maesteg and Swansea.
+The local buses are operated by First Cymru and cater for local shoppers, colleges and hospitals in the Neath-Port Talbot area, while the express services are provided to reach Bridgend, Maesteg and Swansea.